 2023, 9/10

 Trip9love is Tirzah’s third album, and her best to date.
-It’s her hardest-sounding record – there’s plenty of mileage in contrasting Tirzah’s sweet and sincere vocals with slightly dissonant arrangements.
+It’s her hardest-sounding record – there’s plenty of mileage contrasting Tirzah’s sweet and sincere vocals with slightly dissonant arrangements.
 It finds a sweet spot between R&B and 1990s trip-hop.
-Trip9love is often minimalist, with drum machine and piano the main instruments.
-Additionally, the drum palette limited – many of the songs use the same beat.
+Trip9love is often minimalist, with drum machine and piano as the main instruments.
+Additionally, the drum palette is limited – many of the songs use the same beat.

 If it sounds monotonous on paper, it works beautifully in practice.
 The lead track ‘F22’ is immediately claustrophobic and engaging, based around a lovely piano figure.
 It doesn’t all follow the same template – there are tough guitars on tracks like ‘2 D I C U V’ and ‘Stars’, while ‘Their Love’ and ‘6 Phrazes’ are minimal and pretty.
 Tirzah’s more dramatic than usual on ‘No Limit’, where her multi-tracked vocals are used to good effect.